gvwilson/sensibleadventures/wrestler/wrestler.md

 or even after a bad one,
 and nothing in the alehouse is breakable except the patrons.

-Walker shifts his pack on his shoulder and turns as if to go.
-The larger Nukilik says something sneering and reaches for him.
-Somehow Walker's hand is there to grab his sleeve.
-He tugs,
-turns,
-brings one leg up between the other man's thighs as he bends his other knee.
-The other man goes over him and lands on the floor with a thud.

-Argasdottir is on her feet.
+Torvane is on her feet.
-"Weeping hells, are you all right?" she asks.
+"Are you all right?" she asks.

 The Nukilik looks from her to Goose and back, his lack of expression saying more loudly than words that *he* is not the one lying on the floor.
-Whoever just won twenty crowns claps him on the shoulder.
-"Tomorrow at the starboard gate," Walker repeats.
+"Tomorrow at the starboard gate," he repeats.
 "Dream well."

-Torvane settles back on the bench and grins at her partner.
+Torvane settles back on the bench.
 "Knows how to handle himself," she observes.

-The younger Garheimmen scowls.
+Her partner scowls.
 "Won't be a problem."

-She shrugs and focuses on her beer.
+"Hm."
-She used to find his endless need to prove himself amusing, but lately...
+She used to find his endless need to prove himself endearing, but lately---

 Goose rolls over and gets his feet under him.
-He launches himself at Walker, a steel hunting knife in his hand.
+He launches himself at Walker, a steel knife in his hand.
 Without thinking,
 Torvane *reaches* across the room.
 The air ripples.